XiangRongLin/grayscale-conversion/README.md

 Grids:

-Blocks are grouped into Grid
+Blocks are grouped into a Grid

 Each Kernel launch creates one single Grid

 https://developer-blogs.nvidia.com/wp-content/uploads/2020/06/kernel-execution-on-gpu-1-625x438.png